aruntutter/blog-website-with-react-firebase-and-vite/README.md

 ## Usage

-To use Blogify, follow these steps:
+To use DailyBlog, follow these steps:

 1. Visit the live demo link: [Live Demo URL]()
 2. Explore the blog posts and functionalities